Information About Nicholas - Halifax tutor - (7 reviews)

-I'm a researcher and educator based in the Glasgow area, working in Computer Science, Mathematics, Theoretical Physics and interactions between.
-I worked at the maths outreach unit at Newcastle University there over the past seven years, where I've helped many hundreds of students to overcome mathematical difficulties across disciplines.
+I'm an actuary, and former researcher and educator based in the Leeds area, working in Computer Science, Mathematics, Theoretical Physics and interactions between.
+I currently do financial modeling at an international firm, and previously worked at the maths outreach unit at Newcastle University during my PhD, where I've helped many hundreds of students to overcome mathematical difficulties across disciplines.
 I also consult on matters of a mathematical or statistical nature in the private sector and with other academic researchers.

-I've just finished my PhD in algebra, and am correcting the thesis.
-This leaves me with a great deal of flexibility: most weeks, I'm available at a range of times, and I'm just as happy working to a regular appointment as to schedule in a more adaptive manner, and short-notice cancellations are seldom an issue.
-For your convenience, I also maintain a live, public feed of my diary online, so you can always see when I'm free before you get in touch to arrange or move appointments.
+I've just finished my PhD in mathematics, and am awaiting feedback from the examiners.
+I'm free evenings and weekends to teach.
+For your convenience, I maintain a live, public feed of my diary online, so you can always see when I'm free before you get in touch to arrange or move appointments.

 In my free time, I run, hike, climb, and I play and sing in several local ensembles ranging from an acoustic trio playing functions and weddings to a 30-piece jazz orchestra.

 Privately tutoring mathematics, computer science and the hard sciences at GSCE (or equivalent, 2004–) and higher; consulting as a part-time tutor at the drop-in clinic at Newcastle University library (2013–2015).

 Lecturing on computer programming for mathematicians at Newcastle University (2015, 2016) and academic publication using TeX (2016); teaching assistance on Bioinformatics taught master's degree programme (2014); assisted with organisation and teaching at Software Carpentry workshop at University of Manchester (2015).

 Tutoring a wide range of undergraduate syllabi in:

 - Mathematics (2007-8) at the University of St Andrews;